magnetikonline/sass-structure/README.md

 ## Core aims
 - Leverage Sass techniques to write documents with a [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) approach and encourage reuse wherever feasible.
-- With everything in Sass being global (such as [variables](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) and [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_)) enforce a strong namespacing convention to avoid clobbering/clashes between isolated sections of Sass.
+- With everything in Sass being essentially global (such as [variables](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) and [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_)) enforce a strong namespacing convention to avoid clobbering/clashes between what should be isolated sections of Sass.
-- Split out Sass/CSS styling definitions into logical groupings - aiming for lower lines-of-code over multiple files rather than all-in-one monster documents.
+- Split out Sass styling definitions into logical groupings - aiming for lower lines-of-code over multiple files rather than all-in-one monster documents.

 ## File roles
 What follows is each of the Sass file *roles* employed, their purpose and hierarchical location within a project.

 ### Config
-A single config file located at [[sassroot]/config.scss](example/config.scss) provides variables for all global project values/settings.
+A single config file located at [[sassroot]/config.scss](example/config.scss) provides variables for all *global* project values and settings.
 The file contains **only** variable definitions, nothing else.
 Think of them a project constants.

 Examples of configuration kept here:
 - Font families, font sizes, line heights